David Bradstreet

 David Bradstreet (born London, England) is a Canadian-based musician.
 He spent his childhood in Oakville, Ontario and began his music career in the late 1960s.
-He is best known for his song "Renaissance" ("Let’s Dance That Old Dance Once More") - a hit for the Canadian country and folk musician, Valdy.
-He has been recognized for his work as a singer-songwriter, composer and producer, twenty albums bearing his name; a Juno Award early in his career; three subsequent Juno nominations and music credits including a Gemini nomination; film and television soundtracks and scoring; talent discovery and record production for numerous artists from Jane Siberry to Colleen Peterson.
-He has toured extensively and is a veteran of many coffeehouses, concert halls and folk festivals.
+He is best known for his song "Renaissance" ("Let’s Dance That Old Dance Once More") that was performed by Canadian country and folk musician Valdy.
+He won a Juno Award in 1978 for "most promising male vocalist" and was nominated three more times for best instrumental album.